Hines Nut Company Inc. today announced a voluntary recall of its salted jumbo Virginia in-shell peanuts.

 Consumers can contact the Company at 1 800-561-6374 for information regarding this recall.
 This toll-free number is operational 24 hours a day.

 This recall is being conducted in cooperation with the United States Food and Drug Administration (FDA).
-The most current information available from the FDA is posted at the following website: http://www.fda.gov/Food/FoodSafety.
+The most current food safety information available is available on the FDA website.